Here are a few travel trips for your

 Drinking Water

 The tap water is high in mineral content at most of the Chile ski resorts and may mess with fragile stomachs.
 And even though some reputable sources say it’s otherwise OK to drink the water in Chile, do not believe them (I know from personal experience)!
-There is a moderate risk of water-borne illnesses such as the protozoa giardia, and getting giardia could completely ruin your ski Chile vacation.
+There is a moderate risk of water-borne illnesses such as the protozoa giardia, and getting giardia could completely ruin your Chile ski vacation.

 Banking & Money